-The College revived under Routh’s successors, Frederick Bulley and Sir Herbert Warren, especially the latter.
-Warren’s Magdalen became one of the most socially exclusive Colleges in Oxford: Edward VIII, when Prince of Wales, came up then.
+The College revived under Routh’s successors, Frederick Bulley and Sir Herbert Warren, especially the latter with the then Prince of Wales (later Edward VIII), coming up in 1912.
 With the support of Bulley and Warren, the Chapel Choir also improved greatly, attaining the national reputation which it holds today.

 The 20th century has seen Magdalen’s academic reputation flourish.
 Two of our most famous Fellows from this period were the English scholar and theologian C. S. Lewis and the historian A. J. P. Taylor; in addition, nine Nobel Prize winners have been Fellows or students here.
 Women first came here in 1979, and the College today prides itself on being an inclusive institution, open to all.